LuemmelSec/Custom-BloodHound-Queries/README.md

 			]
 		},
 		{
-			"name": "Shortest path from ALL Azure Users to all Service Principals that are Managed Identities", "category": "Azure - Service Principals",
+			"name": "Find shortest Paths from all Azure Users to Azure Service Principals that are Managed Identities", "category": "Azure - Service Principals",
 			"queryList": [
 				{